Accessibility Tools

 Where people come together,..

-The heart of our efforts is our own charity project, the “Summer Camp” in the Tyrolean Alps.
-For 20 years now, this camp has enabled children from Berlin’s socially disadvantaged neighborhoods to gain the valuable experience of “Healthy Nutrition in Motion.”
-Each year, the children not only enjoy educational adventures in nature through this camp, but also learn the fundamentals of a healthy lifestyle and the importance of community and personal commitment.
-We are proud that, with our firm belief in solidarity and care, we can make a small yet meaningful difference in our society.
+The centerpiece of our efforts is our own charity project, the “Summer Camp” in the Tyrolean Alps.
+For more than 20 years, this camp has enabled children from socially disadvantaged districts of Berlin to experience the valuable concept of “Healthy Nutrition in Motion.”
+Each year, the children not only enjoy educational adventures in nature but also learn the basics of a healthy lifestyle and the importance of community and personal commitment.

 City partnership Berlin-Mitte and Addis Ababa–Lideta